chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Adam originally joined to meet the people in the civic tech space and learn from them.
-Adam quickly discovered that the people, especially the folks that come to ChiHackNight, is what makes civic tech fun and rewarding.
-And it is the people that Adam meets that make me want to work even harder and learn increasingly more so that he can contribute more.
+I originally joined to meet the people in the civic tech space and learn from them.
+I quickly discovered that it's the people, especially the folks that come to Chi Hack Night, that make civic tech fun and rewarding.
+And it is the people that I meet that make me want to work even harder and so that I can contribute more.

 **What are you presenting at the Summit?**

-Adam will be hosting a panel entitled [Communicating With Citizens Using Data Visualization](https://www.codeforamerica.org/summit/schedule/#breakout_123) on Wednesday at 3:15.
+I will be hosting a panel entitled [Communicating With Citizens Using Data Visualization](https://www.codeforamerica.org/summit/schedule/#breakout_123) on Wednesday at 3:15.

-Here is the description: In this era of exploding data collection, analysis, and mining, data visualization as a way of communicating has never been more important-- especially between governments and the communities they serve.
-Hear from those who have used visualization to engage citizens around government transparency, transportation issues, urban planning, and environmental resiliency.

 **Who are you interested in meeting?**

-Adam is very interested in meeting everyone, as he thinks we can learn a great deal from our colleagues in this movement that are in other cities.
+Everyone.
+We can learn a great deal from our colleagues in this movement that are in other cities.

 **What would you like to brag about?**

-Adam is proud of the true community of thoughtful, intelligent, and interesting people in the civic tech space in Chicago and also about how the city government participates, and how the public sector employees encourage others to join in and create.
+I'm proud of the true community of thoughtful, intelligent, and interesting people in the civic tech space in Chicago and also about how the city government participates, and how the public sector employees encourage others to join in and create.

 **What's your favorite Chicago food?**

-Adam is a vegetarian, and firmly believes that nothing beats a Veggie Chicago-Style hot dog.
+I'm a vegetarian, and firmly believe that nothing beats a Veggie Chicago-Style hot dog.

 ## [Josh Kalov](https://twitter.com/JoshKalov)